sijia-chen/python-api-for-seetaface-on-linux/README.md

 **`face_detect`**:Detects faces in an image.

-**`face_align`**:Detects faces in an image, returns 5 landmarks, i.e, 2 left eye centers, nose tip and two mouth corners, in every face.
+**`face_align`**:Detects faces in an image, returns 5 landmarks, i.e., 2 left eye centers, nose tip and two mouth corners, in every face.

 **`face_verify`**:Detects only **one** face and its landmarks in every image, calculates the similarity among these two faces.